Hans Zinsser: Career

-Zinsser taught as an exchange professor and worked with the American Red Cross in France, Russia, Serbia and China, and was noted for his work in typhus and immunology.
-He became a lieutenant colonel in the US Army and served overseas during World War I. He was awarded the Distinguished Service Medal, the citation for which read as follows "For exceptionally meritorious and distinguished services-- while acting as Sanitation Inspector of the Second Army he organized, perfected and administered with extraordinary and exceptional success a plan of military sanitation and epidemic-disease control."
-Zinsser also received another military citation for taking exceptional risks to minister to wounded soldiers while under direct enemy fire.
-He was also awarded the Order of St. Sava of Serbia and the Legion of Honour in France.
+During World War I, Zinsser went to Serbia in 1915 as a member of the American Red Cross Sanitary Commission.
+He later served in France in the US Army Medical Corps and was promoted to lieutenant colonel.
+He was awarded the Distinguished Service Medal, the citation for which read: "While acting as sanitary inspector of the 2nd Army, he organized, perfected and administered with extraordinary and exceptional success a plan of military sanitation and epidemic disease control."
+He also received a military citation for taking exceptional risks to minister to wounded soldiers while under enemy fire.
+He was awarded the Order of St. Sava of Serbia and the Legion of Honour in France.

-Zinsser's scientific work focused on bacteriology and immunology and he is most associated with typhus, especially the eponymous form called Brill–Zinsser disease.
-He isolated the typhus bacterium and developed a protective vaccine.
-He wrote several books about biology and bacteria, notably Rats, Lice and History (1935), a "biography" of typhus fever.
-Zinsser had a strong influence on the work of Albert Coons (1912–1978), who developed the technique of immunohistochemistry.
-Zinsser was a mentor to, and colleague of, John Franklin Enders, who was awarded the 1954 Nobel Prize in Physiology or Medicine (together with Frederick Chapman Robbins and Thomas Huckle Weller).

-Zinsser was elected to the American Academy of Arts and Sciences in 1923, the United States National Academy of Sciences in 1924, and the American Philosophical Society in 1937.
+After the war, Zinsser held a one-year term as president of the American Association of Immunologists.
+He was elected to the American Academy of Arts and Sciences in 1923, the U.S. National Academy of Sciences in 1924, and the American Philosophical Society in 1937.

+In his scientific research, Zinsser spent many years studying typhus, including the condition that came to be known as Brill–Zinsser disease.
+He isolated the typhus bacterium and developed vaccines for different strains of the disease.

+He wrote several books about biology and bacteria, most notably Rats, Lice and History (1935), a "biography" of typhus fever that combined his scientific knowledge of typhus with his wide reading in history and literature.
+He was also a published poet whose verses appeared in The Atlantic Monthly.

+Zinsser mentored other scientists such as Albert Coons, who helped devise the technique of immunohistochemistry, and John Franklin Enders, who was a co-recipient of the 1954 Nobel Prize in Physiology or Medicine.